- Religion and Philosophy»

 But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons - 1 Timothy 4:1

-To be blunt, the Emergent Church is bound within the traditions of men and demonic gods of eastern religions that will only lead to a bankrupt spirituality that is in opposition to Biblical truth.
+The Emergent Church is bound within the traditions of men and demonic gods of eastern religions.
+Unfortunately, they are spirituality bankrupt children of the devil.

-The true Gospel of Jesus Christ is objective and can be comprehended.
-How do we know?
+The true Gospel of Christ is objective and can be comprehended.

 Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness? – 2 Corinthians 6:14